-JIBC strives to create and maintain a supportive learning environment which incorporates the principles of sustainability in all areas of our operations.
-Sustainability is defined as meeting the needs of today whilst not compromising the needs of future generations.
+JIBC strives to create and maintain a supportive learning environment that incorporates sustainability principles in all areas of our operations.
+Sustainability is defined as meeting the needs of today while not compromising the needs of future generations.

-JIBC is committed to meeting or exceeding regulatory requirements and organizational good practices to support goals relating to sustainability.
-JIBC is committed to proactive continual improvement of operating practices.
-To fulfil these goals the JIBC is committed to;
+JIBC is committed to meeting or exceeding regulatory requirements and good organizational practices to support sustainability goals.
+JIBC is committed to the continual proactive improvement of operating practices.
+To fulfil these goals, JIBC is committed to;

-- Ensuring an environment of inclusivity and respect for all students, staff and visitors. - Being a responsible neighbor and contributing positively to the local and regional community. - Minimizing noise pollution and other statutory nuisance. - Protecting students, staff and visitors with comprehensive health and safety practices. - Responsible resource consumption. - Green and, where practicable, local procurement practices. - Sustainable waste management practices which follow the waste hierarchy (reduce, reuse, and recycle). - Implementing energy efficiency initiatives and reducing emissions to air where possible. - Minimization and responsible use of hazardous materials. - Supporting sustainable transportation for students and staff. - Sustainable water consumption and waste-water management. - Respecting the local environment including habitat and wildlife.
+- Ensuring an environment of inclusivity and respect for all students, staff and visitors; - Being a responsible neighbour and contributing positively to the local and regional community; - Minimizing noise pollution and other statutory nuisance; - Protecting students, staff and visitors with comprehensive health and safety practices; - Responsible resource consumption; - Green and, where practicable, local procurement practices; - Sustainable waste management practices which follow the waste hierarchy (reduce, reuse, and recycle); - Implementing energy efficiency initiatives and reducing emissions to air where possible; - Minimization and responsible use of hazardous materials; - Supporting sustainable transportation for students and staff; - Sustainable water consumption and waste-water management; and - Respecting the local environment, including habitat and wildlife.